Anish9435/FMO-CC/README.md

 ```
 **Note:** Use `-c your_config.json` to load all parameters from the custom made JSON file

-**Note:** Automation for the covalently bonded systems is currently underway, this works well for the non-calently bonded systems
+**Note:** Automation for the covalently bonded systems is currently underway.
+The current implementation works well for the non-covalently bonded systems

 ## Project Structure